dokstolp/LightZPrimeAnalysis/README.md

 # LightZPrimeAnalysis

-Yang Bai and collaborators have a model in which a light Z' which only has enough mass to decay to a pair of oppositely charged light hadrons (pi+/-, K+/-), with an additional dark matter candidate.
+Yang Bai and collaborators have a model in which there exists a light Z', which only has enough mass to decay to a pair of oppositely charged light hadrons (pi+/-, K+/-), with an additional dark matter candidate.
 The process to study is: